 Wednesday, June 30, 2010

-I had errands to run and I passed an estate sale at a house I've always adored.
+I had errands to run and I passed an estate sale at a house I've always adored and decided to stop.

 Except they didn't really belong to the house per say.